MirzaLeka/JavaScript-Land/Lesson 19/CRUD/updateDelete.md

 Updates all students with the name that matches criteria.
 We ue $set operator to set new value:
 ```
 db.students.updateOne(
-    {name: 'Mirza'}, // with this we grab the specific entry
+    {name: 'Mirza'}, // with this we grab the specific entry (filter it)
     {
         $set:
         {